rolledback/WinRateCalculator/README.md

 The program requires an application_id from Wargaming.
 More information can be found here: https://na.wargaming.net/developers/applications/

+This program requires the requests library for python which can be found here: http://docs.python-requests.org/en/latest/

 Feel free to add feature and submit via pull request.
 This program may be added to a full suite of World of Tanks related command line tools at a later date.